xiaoyang-sde/knowledge-base/docs/computer-systems/05-linking.md

 } Elf64_Symbol;
 ```

-Pseudosections that don't have entires in the section header table:
+Pseudosections that don't have entries in the section header table:

-- ABS: symbols that shoudn't be relocated
+- ABS: symbols that shouldn't be relocated
 - UNDEF: undefined symbols
 - COMMON: uninitialized global variables (GCC assigns these symbols to COMMON instead of `.bss`.)